 Rest is essential.
 Unplugging in today's busy world is both a skill and a competitive advantage.
 Is it possible to get more done by working less?
-On this podcast, we talk to those who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.
+On this podcast, we talk to those who have developed a solid "rest ethic."
+They are people who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.

 In the age of automation and the knowledge economy, we believe the deliberate practice of time off will be one of the key skills and competitive advantages.
 In addition to our work ethic, we should seriously start thinking about our “rest ethic.”
 In this episode we read you one of our recent articles that explores the relationship between work and leisure.

 Hear about our new action guide that inclused wisdom from successful people on how to achieve more by working less.

 We update you on the World Health Organization's recognition of "Burn-Out"' as a legitimate syndrome.
 We also look at a two successful restaurant companies that are providing more time off to their employees who are historically known for being overworked.

 Yasmin Nguyen isn’t on your typical road trip.
 He is traveling around the world studying joy through his Joyful Living project.

 A theme of his work is taking the time to be grateful.
 Talking to Yasmin simply calms me down, and I hope our conversation does the same for you.
 We talk about how to practice retirement, your kick ass jar, kindness showers, the servant leadership of women, and Yasmin’s road trip to share and understand joy and kindness.